The Health Impact Fund and The Human Services Impact Fund

 Human Services: Kids in Need of Defense (KIND)

 Kids in Need of Defense (KIND) provides free legal representation to children who enter the U.S. immigration system alone.
 Since opening its doors, over 20,700 children have been referred to KIND for legal services.
 To meet this demand, KIND’s holistic model leverages local partnerships to recruit thousands of volunteer pro bono attorneys, connect child clients to much needed social services, and ensure that children returning to their home countries because of deportation or voluntary departure have access to critical reintegration support.

 KIND is working with Asociación Pop No'J, a partner organization based in Guatemala, to provide psychosocial support to reunified separated families in Huehuetenango, a region with the highest child and family migration rates in Guatemala.
 KIND clients returning to Huehuetenango are referred to Asociación Pop No'J to work with the organization's team of psychologists, "tecnicos" (case managers), and legal advisor.
-A 2019 grant of $15,000 from the Health Services Fund and generous gifts from our donors helped make this possible.
+A 2019 grant of $15,000 from the Health Impact Fund and generous gifts from our donors helped make this possible.